 top of page

-We are proud to partner with Parkinson Canada to offer our Our Improv for Parkinson's program!
+We are proud to partner with Parkinson Canada to offer our Improv for Parkinson's program!

-Our program explores themes such as presence, celebrating mistakes and teamwork - and - applies improv skills to life with PD.
+Our programs explore themes such as presence, celebrating mistakes and teamwork - and - applies improv skills to life with PD.

 We offer Level 1 and Level 2.
 Both programs are six weeks long and meet virtually on Zoom.